-Ohi'a 'ai are red, a bit crunchy, nicely sweet and absolutely delicious.
+Ohi'a 'ai are red, a bit crunchy, nicely sweet, and absolutely delicious.
 In Hawaii, where they grow prolifically, they are more commonly known as mountain apples.
 In other parts of the Pacific, they are also known as Malay apples.

 Ohi'a 'ai trees (scientific name Syzygium malaccense) were brought to the islands by Polynesian settlers from Malaysia.
 The wood was used for building and the fruit for eating and making dyes.
 The trees are in the myrtle family, related to guava and eucalyptus.
-The flower blossoms and resulting fruit sprout not just anywhere along the branches, but on the truck, too.
+The flower blossoms and resulting fruit sprout not just anywhere along the branches but on the truck, too.
 A tree full of the shiny fruit is a spectacular sight.
 Much like plums, these trees tend to be prolific fruit producers, and those fruits seem to ripen all together.

 Ohi'a 'ai are widely available at farmers markets, farm stands and roadside honor bins in Hawaii throughout much of the summer and into fall.
 The trees grow in tropical forests and low-lying valleys on the humid windward sides of the different Hawaiian islands.
-They are a common garden tree on the islands and when the fruit are in season, extras are often given to tree-less friends and neighbors.
-Since, as mentioned above, the fruit on a tree tend to all be ripe at once, it's tricky for a single household to keep up (they're like Hawaiian zucchini in that way!).
+They are a common garden tree on the islands, and when the fruit are in season, extras are often given to tree-less friends and neighbors.
+Since, as mentioned above, the fruit on a tree tend to all ripen at once, it's tricky for a single household to keep up (they're like Hawaiian zucchini in that way!).
 Ohi'a 'ai are usually eaten fresh, but they can be dried or pickled, too.

 Mountain apples have paper-thin skins.
 Actually, their skins are even thinner than paper.
 They are more simply the idea of skins.
 Their bare existence means that ohi'a 'ai require extremely delicate handling.
 Seriously.
 Even bumping into each other in a bag on the way home from a farmers market can create bruising and cracks in the delicate exteriors.

-Treat mountain apples gently and know that they tend to only last a few days (at most) before soft spots set in.
-Give them a quick rinse before eating and enjoy them out of hand, as a refreshing snack.
+Treat mountain apples gently, and know that they tend to only last a few days (at most) before soft spots set in.
+Give them a quick rinse before eating, and enjoy them out of hand as a refreshing snack.